AshleyZifan/Trading_App/README.md

 <img src="trading_app.jpg">

-  - Controller: The controller level maps endpoints to applicaiton functions.
+  - Controller: The controller level maps REST API endpoints to applicaiton functions.
   - Service: The service level handles business logics.
   - Dao: Data Access Object level handles specific data operations.
-  - SpringBoot: Spring Boot is a project built on the top of the Spring framework.
-This project used SpringBoot to set up, configure, and run application.
+  - SpringBoot: This project used SpringBoot to set up, configure, and run application.
   - PSQL and IEX: It uses IEX CLOUD API to get market data and use JDBC connection to store data into PostgresSQL database.

 ## Improvements